 TAMU PD is responsible for writing and issuing Crime Alerts for crimes occurring at the RELLIS campus.
 Personnel authorized to write and/or issue (send) a Crime Alert are: TAMUPD Chief of Police (or university official designated by the Chief of Police), TAMUPD Assistant Chief(s) of Police, TAMUPD Public Information Officer, or TAMUPD Clery Act Compliance Officers.
 An internal or external review among two or more authorized personnel may occur if time allows.
-Anyone with information warranting a Crime Alert should report the circumstances immediately to TAMUPD, by phone (979-845-2345) or in person at TAMU PD (1111 Research Parkway, College Station, TX 77843).
+Students and employees should report criminal offenses immediately to the UPD, by phone (979-845-2345) or in person at TAMU PD (1111 Research Parkway, College Station, TX 77843).
 BCPD 979-209-7600 and TAMU PD 979-845-2345 can also be contacted and/or dispatched to RELLIS by phone.
+The UPD is the organization designed to receive reports of criminal offenses described in the law for the purposes of making Crime Alert reports and the annual statistics disclosed in this report.

 It is important to note that in some cases law enforcement may need to withhold some facts if releasing the information would compromise an ongoing investigation or the identity of the victim.
-Victim names and other identifying information of victims are never included in Crime
+Victim names and other identifying information of victims are never included in Crime Alerts.

-Alerts.
 An institution is not required to provide a timely warning with respect to crimes reported to a pastoral or professional counselor.